pazguille/pazguille/README.md

-## Hi there 👋 👨‍💻
+## Hello! 👋  👨‍💻

+I'm a frontend developer with a creative vision and a great passion for technology.

-I'm a proactive and creative frontend developer.
-I keep a close eye on frontend development, web standards and web performance.
+I love and keep close track of frontend trends, web standards, web performance, and digital accessibility.

-I’m currently leading the Frontend Platform Team who builds the Mercado Libre's platform for building universal applications with React and Node.js.
-So, I work closely with our frontend engineers and UI designers to make sure our web applications are built consistently across the whole company.
+Currently, I work as Principal Engineer at Mercado Libre, where I'm part of the team building the frontend platform used company-wide to create applications with React and Node.js.

 ### 🌐 Socials